Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Validation of reconstruction skill

-Results show that the global-mean reconstructions for the fields of interest correlate highly with the truth simulation (Fig.~\ref{fig:ppe_panels}a--d).
-For SAT, decadal variability is tracked well, and the truth is generally within the ensemble spread.
-The modern warming is somewhat underestimated, possibly because patterns of warming are different in the MIROC model compared to the LIMs, or because the EOF basis, which is derived from the pre-industrial period, cannot represent well the 20th-century trend.
-The reconstruction is also skillful for the TOA radiation fields.
-Interannual and decadal variability in the surface temperature induces a radiative response, and the volcanic forcing is partitioned well into RSR and OLR fields, although its magnitude is underestimated.
-In contrast, while the EEI in the 1900s due to anthropogenic forcing is reconstructed well, the partition into RSR and OLR contributions is flawed.
-This is because the historical period is not included in the LIM training data, and therefore the LIMs are not aware of the greenhouse gas and aerosol forcing of this period.
+Results show that the global-mean reconstructions for the fields of interest correlate significantly with the truth simulation (Fig.~\ref{fig:ppe_panels}a--d).
+For SAT, decadal variability is tracked well (annual $r = 0.8$), and the truth is generally within the ensemble spread.
+Modern warming is somewhat underestimated, possibly because patterns of warming are different in the MIROC model compared to the LIMs (Fig.~\ref{fig:ppe_panels}a).
+The reconstruction is also mostly skillful for the TOA radiation fields, although correlations and CE are lower for EEI than for RSR and OLR.
+Large excursions in TOA radiation coincide with major volcanic eruptions, although the magnitude is underestimated, particularly in the EEI.
+The variance of the EEI in the PPE is similar to the real reconstruction, suggesting that the PPE may be representative of the real problem.
+Arctic SIC validates well on sea-ice area and spatial patterns, in contrast to Antarctic SIC, which shows low correlations and a large spread across model priors (Fig.~S3).
+Reconstruction skill for all fields is significantly reduced in the PPE before 1100, when fewer than 70 proxies are available, none of them in the tropical Pacific.

 The PPE also demonstrates spatial reconstruction skill over the last millennium (Fig.~\ref{fig:ppe_panels}e--h).
-Correlations with the truth simulation are positive over most of the globe, although they are smaller over the Southern Ocean, which is relatively sparse in proxies.
+Correlations with the truth simulation are positive in most regions, although they are smaller over the Southern Ocean, which is relatively sparse in proxies.
 Like for the global mean, annual skill is highest for SAT and lowest for EEI.